JohnRattz/NorfolkTouring/README.md

-Its primary purpose is to showcase various features of Android - including RecyclerViews, DrawerLayouts, Adapters, Fragments (extensively used), click listeners, AsyncTasks, Handlers (used for automatic image cycling), Services, MediaSessions (including MediaStyle notifications that allow control of media playback), Widgets, and more.
+Its primary purpose is to showcase various features of Android - including RecyclerViews, DrawerLayouts, Adapters, Fragments (extensively used), click listeners, AsyncTasks, Handlers (used for automatic image cycling), Services, MediaSessions (including MediaStyle notifications that allow control of media playback as in apps like Spotify), Widgets, Menus, SharedPreferences, Jobs (using Firebase JobDispatcher), and more.

 Some APIs used in this project include the Google Maps API (both for Web and Android - using both URI queries and the Android API),